What is Space Management?

 CAFM evolved in the late 1980s with the purpose of leveraging the PC to automate the collection and maintenance of facility management information.
-It provided facility managers with the tools they needed in order to track and report on their facilities information.
+CAFM provided facility managers with the solutions they needed to track and report on their facility and real estate information.

-The main difference between the two is that IWMS allows the key information to be shared between everyone in the organization whereas CAFM is limited by its inability to distribute information to those beyond facility management.
+The main difference between CAFM and an IWMS is that an IWMS allows key information to be shared between everyone in the organization whereas CAFM is limited by its inability to distribute information to those beyond facility management.

 Why do organizations need a space management solution?

-This is something I hear all the time and the answer is simple, organizations need a space management solution in order to automate their facilities processes and in turn reduce their occupancy costs, make the most out of their existing space and increase overall productivity throughout their entire organization.
-And the best part is, is that at the end of the day they still have time for other tasks at hand.
+This is something I hear all the time and the answer is simple, organizations need a space management solution in order to automate their facilities processes.
+You might think your current process works just fine, and it might, but research has found that moving from a manual process of managing of your space inventory to an automated solution can reduce your overall operating costs, increase the productivity of your entire organization and provide you with real-time visibility into how your space is truly being used, across one or many locations.
+The best part is, at the end of the day you will still have time for other tasks at hand.

-We have seen a lot of companies who thought they were managing their facilities just fine by using Excel spreadsheets, walking the floor with a pen and pencil to track who sat where, and spending hours putting together critical reports.
-They quickly realized they were managing their facilities inefficiently and began seeing the results an automated system brought to their organization once implementing a space management solution.
+We have seen a lot of companies who thought they were managing their facility space just fine by using CAD drawings and Excel spreadsheets, walking the floor with a pen and pencil to track who sat where, and spending hours putting together critical reports for upper management.
+Companies who have moved towards an automated space management solution quickly realize they were managing their facilities inefficiently and can immediately begin seeing the results that an space solution can bring to their organization.

 What are the benefits of a space management solution?